Offer Verdict

 What is Offer Verdict?+

-Offer Verdict helps compare current salary and a new offer using fixed pay, variable pay, bonuses, equity, switching costs, and estimated monthly gain.
+Offer Verdict currently helps compare India-based salary offers using fixed pay, variable pay, bonuses, equity, switching costs, and estimated monthly gain.

 How do I compare current salary and new offer?+